 The motor we will be discussing here is a 4.5 hp single cylinder motor marked on the rear of the cowling as 45.
 These single cylinder Mercurys were in production in one form or another since the early-1960's.
 They started out as a 3.9 hp in 1964 and were upgraded to 4.5 hp in 1977.
-There appears to have even been a 4 hp version made preceding this 4.5 hp model that was very similar.
+There also appears to have even been a 4 hp version made preceding this 4.5 hp model that was very similar.
 I am aware of one 4 hp made in 1969.
 There is not a lot if info out there on them.

 This one was made in 1977 and it appears that this version was marketed as 45 or 4.5.
-They were made from 1975 to 1985.
+These were made from 1975 to 1985.
 Some were marked 45 while others 4.5 and I have not found a Mercury person who can shed any light on this subject.

 Mercury has a complicated model, year of manufacture system for those of us not in the inner circles of Mercury marine repair.
 CLICK HERE for a link to a Mercury serial number guide.
 Mercury has no date code, but uses serial numbers to identify the year (somewhat).
 These motors started in 1975 with S/N 4108120 thru 1985 with S/N 6608536 at the start of that final year.

 Another website that has old Mercury information is HERE.
 Here is another that may be of interest for old Mercurys CLICK HERE.
 Or HERE for Older Merc Reference Info.

 From the information I can find, these 4.5 hp singles were made in US, Belgium AND Japan, so it is hard for us laymen to positively identify them.
 The one I was working on here has electronic ignition, while I am aware of 2 other of these motors in Europe that have magneto ignition and both were newer than this motor.